Guides | Block Renovation

 Cost: $4 – $5.50 per sq.ft.

-Overview: Vinyl flooring is a budget-friendly and durable option, offering water resistance and a variety of styles that mimic more expensive materials.
+Overview: Vinyl kitchen flooring is a budget-friendly and durable option, offering water resistance and a variety of styles that mimic more expensive materials.
 It's particularly popular in kitchens due to its resilience and ease of maintenance.

 Pros: